charliecalvert/CloudNotes/Prog270/Week06.md

 - [The Deck](http://bit.ly/1ci0rKP)
 - [CloudNotes Index](../CloudNotes.html)

-Suppose you have accidentally committed something to the repo that you want to keep on your local drive, but remove from the repo.
+Suppose you and your friend have accidentally committed something to the repo that you want to keep on your local drive, but remove from the repo.
 Do
 this: